belastingdienst/opr-paas/docs/development-guide/maintaining.md

 ### Versioning

-For versioning purposes, we adhere to the [SemVer v2.0.0](https://semver.org/spec/v2.0.0.html) standard with a sidenote that we always prefix the sentic version number with the character 'v'.
+For versioning purposes, we adhere to the [SemVer v2.0.0](https://semver.org/spec/v2.0.0.html) standard with a side note that we always prefix the semantic version number with the character 'v'.
 This stands for "version".

 As a quick summary, this means we use version numbers in the style of vX.Y.Z.
 With: